If you want to study psychology online, Australian universities offer excellent degrees and postgraduate courses.

 For university graduates, you can study 100% online for a graduate diploma.
 A grad dip is the equivalent of a 3-year bachelor degree, only shorter.
 Also available online is an advanced graduate diploma – equivalent to an honours year.

 Online courses will have you participating in virtual classes.
 You'll be able to interact with classmates and instructors online.
-The programs are designed to be flexible so that you don't have to be online at particular times, although live group sessions may be offered.
+The programs are designed to be flexible so that you don't have to participate at particular times, although live group sessions may be offered.

 Some distance education programs require or allow students to attend residential sessions on campus occasionally.
 Facilities to support online psychology studies are located here: